ThomasDenoirjean/PlantQuizV1/README.md

 # 🌷🌱 PlantQuiz 🌴🌻

-This repo is the first version of a web app that is designed to test your botanical knowledge thanks to quiz with various mode and difficulty level.
+This repo is the first version of a learning project that consists in a web app that is designed to test your botanical knowledge thanks to quiz with various modes and difficulties level.

 # 1- Basics
 ## Which plant information ?